AndrewBoxall/portfolio/README.md

   <li>Sanatise user imput for forms</li>
   <li>Implement other projects: Host them on same server.
 Fix visit sight button so it redirects to them.</li>
   <li>Add in response if email fails to hit backend and properly send</li>
-  <li>Removed email subject from frontend so need to remove processing it in backend</li>
 </ul>

 # Bugs to fix: